tiyd-python-2015-08/course-resources/week8/heroku_steps.md

   ```

 1. Stage/commit your code to the master branch, then push that up to heroku:

   ```
-  git checkout master
-  git commit -m "Added files for heroku" git push heroku
+  git push heroku
   ```

-1. Spin up a dyno: `heroku ps:scale web=1`
+1. Spin up a dyno:

+  `heroku ps:scale web=1`

-1. Migrate your database on heroku (replace `todomvc` with the folder name of your project): `heroku run python todomvc/manage.py migrate`
+1. Migrate your database on heroku (replace `todomvc` with the folder name of your project):

+  `heroku run python todomvc/manage.py migrate`

-1. Open up the app: `heroku open`
+1. Open up the app:

+  `heroku open`

 Check out [this page from Heroku](https://devcenter.heroku.com/articles/getting-started-with-django) for more detailed information.